AdiAddons/AdiButtonAuras/doc/RulesRef.md

 **`SharedSimpleDebuffs { debuff1, ..., debuffN }`**
 >List of debuffs cast by anyone on any enemy, where only one of that kind is possible (i.e. Hunter's Mark)
 * `debuff1` ... `debuffN` - debuff id (_number_)
-    The provider spell ids are the same as the debuff ids.

 ***